The post-war era 1940-49

 1948 Alan Ashford prepares Big Apple during the Daily Mirror Trophy meeting.

-Leon Russell on the microphone - the commentary position was open to the elements !
+Leon Russell on the microphone - at this time the commentary position was open to the elements !

 Billy Nichols (41) leads the way round the top buoy in Rapier.
 Note the lack of crash helmets which were not required until 1953.